-No. God revealed to Paul that things were going to get difficult.
+No. God revealed to Paul that “the last days” would be difficult.
 But why?
 Why are things going to be difficult?
-Paul tells us in verse two…
+Paul tells us in verse two . . .

 2 Timothy 3:2–5

-The devil would love to immobilize us with desperation and fear.
+The devil would love to immobilize Christians with desperation and fear.
 But we resist the temptation to do that, and instead . . .

 • We pray